Film Career Finder

 Once the production moves into principal photography, much of the Production Designer’s job becomes a juggling act of working with multiple split crews.

 A segment of the art department will be on set to ensure that all visual elements are correct and in place for filming while another crew works on the next day’s environment.
+These include the Set Designers, who serve a similar but smaller function than the Production Designers.
+While the Production Designer oversees all design elements of a film or show, the Set Designer is limited to the set where they may implement the design elements created by the Production Designer.

 It’s critical for the Production Designer to smoothly manage their crew at all times, as other departments are reliant on them.
 For instance, only once the art department dresses the set can the grip department begin its job of setting up the rigging equipment on the stage or location.